Softdrink117/new-astro-city-service-light-brackets/README.md

 # New Astro City Service Light Brackets

 3D printed bracket clips to non-destructively mount a service LED light inside a Sega New Astro City arcade cabinet.
-More images of the installed light soon!

 -----